 # aptitude install axel

-Once axel is installed, let’s dive in with both feet.
+Once the axel is installed, let’s dive in with both feet.

 Configuring Axel – Linux Download Accelerator